thecuriousjuel/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm

 This repository contains all the Data Structure and Algorithms that I have worked on.
-Programming language used is Python.
+Programming language used is Python, which is an high level object oriented programming language.